 Design Review Panel

 Depending on the option selected when booking, sessions are between 90 minutes and 4 hours long.
 The Panel will strictly adhere to the session times, to ensure one session does not run into another.

-At each session the Panel will be made up of six built environment professionals; the administrator/chairperson and five rotating Panel members, who will be selected from a pool.
+At each session the Panel will be made up of a range of built environment professionals; the administrator/chairperson and several other rotating Panel members, who will be selected from a pool.

 Any Design Review Panel is only as good as its members.
 It is therefore crucial to have the right mix of skills and experience to provide clear, objective advice.
 In recognition of this, the Panel pool includes built environment professionals from a range of disciplines.
 This enables panel members with the appropriate skill set and experience to be selected for the scheme being reviewed.